-I recommend you complete both the story and the map simultaneously, with your main priority being the map.
+I recommend that in this phase of the Assassin’s Creed Valhalla Trophy Guide you complete both the story and the map simultaneously, with your main priority being the map.
 Each of the regions in the game (16 in England, 2 in Norway, Asgard, and Jotunheim) has three progress bars indicating your total completion with the collection of wealth, the collection of Artifacts, and the completion of “Mystery” world events.

 My advice is that you take the time to look for all of these things and complete all three progress bars for each region in England once you complete each Region’s related Story Arc.
 The reason I suggest completing the story first is that a lot of locations will have inexplicably locked doors, which you’ll spend hours trying to circumvent just to find out later that it was story-related.
 So, follow the story and loot along the way, but then go for completion of the region once the story is finished in that region.